meyer-lab/asmlab.org/team/computational_start.md

 ## Jupyterlab

 The lab has a high-performance server that can be used for programming and running programs.
-The most convenient interface for using this server is JupyterLab at <https://aretha.seas.ucla.edu:8000/hub/>.
+The most convenient interface for using this server is JupyterLab (<https://aretha.seas.ucla.edu:8000/hub/>).
 Dr. Meyer is able to create accounts on this server for you.

 ## Jenkins